magento/merchdocs/src/shipping/magento-shipping-click-collect.md

     - The status of the partial pickup changes to `Ready for Pickup`.
     - An email is sent to notify the customer that the specified items are ready to collect.
-    - A new pickup record with a status of “Pickup Requested” is created for the remaining items.
+    - A new pickup record with a status of "Pickup Requested" is created for the remaining items.
     - The Pickup page closes, and you return to the Pickups grid.

     The remaining pickup items can be fulfilled as either a separate pickup or shipment when the items become available.